“It is a truth universally acknowledged, that a single man in possession of a good fortune must be in want of a wife.”

 “Already?
 We haven’t even finished the first dance.”

 “Afterwards then.”
 He gave a bow of his head to the other set of partners, apologizing quickly before he finished off the dance.
 I hardly had a second of finishing my curtsy at the end of the dance when Lord Salisbury stepped forward and grabbed a hold of my hand.
 He tugged me away to take me out of the ballroom and down a stretch of hallway until we reached a darker area.
 His hands laid over the side of my arms, breaking the spell yet again as he leaned forward.
-“Do you want to go out of here?”
+“Do you want to get out of here?”

 “I am finding it hard to get to know you,” he heatedly professed.
 “How are we supposed to talk when you are with me one second and then gone again?”